Water Heater Size Calculator

 Worksheet repair:

-If every simultaneous count is zero, storage rows may still add volume but tankless sizing cannot produce a positive Tankless flow target.
-Add the fixtures that can run together before comparing tankless units.
+If all simultaneous counts are zero, storage demand can still calculate, but tankless sizing has no positive fixture flow.
+Add the fixtures that can realistically run together before comparing demand heaters.

 FAQ:

-Is tank size the same as first-hour rating?
+Is first-hour rating the same as tank capacity?

-No. First-hour rating includes stored hot water plus recovery during the first hour.
-A tank's gallon size alone is not the full storage sizing number.
+No. Tank capacity is stored volume.
+First-hour rating includes stored hot water plus recovery during the first hour from a fully heated tank.

-No. It estimates capacity targets and shopping classes.
-Final selection should use product literature, installer review, and local code requirements.
+No. It estimates capacity targets and example fit classes.
+Final selection should use manufacturer literature, installer review, and local code requirements.

 Glossary: